Ayist14/Ayist14/README.md

 * I began to translate Snap<em>!</em> into Chinese from this year.
 By now, I've translated all new blocks after [Snap<em>!</em> 11](https://github.com/jmoenig/Snap/releases/tag/v11.0.0), almost of features after [Snap<em>!</em> 10](https://github.com/jmoenig/Snap/releases/tag/v10.0.0) and half of libraries.

 # What am I doing now?
-*Nothing for coding, except translating Snap! into Simplified Chinese.*
+*Nothing long for coding, except translating Snap! into Simplified Chinese.*

 *And I must prepare for my senior-high-school life started on August 31, 2026.*